A hike in the number of population of big cats is always cherishing welcome in India.

 MSTrIPES App:

-The Indian Government launched an android app named M-STrIPES (Monitoring system for Tigers – Intensive Protection and Ecological Status), a software-based monitoring system at different tiger reserves across the country on 14 April 2010.
+The Indian Government launched an Android app named M-STrIPES (Monitoring System for Tigers – Intensive Protection and Ecological Status), a software-based monitoring system at different tiger reserves across the country on 14 April 2010.

-The system consists of the primary two components:
+The system consists of primary two components:

-- field-based protocols for patrolling, law enforcement, recording wildlife crimes and ecological monitoring
+• field-based protocols for patrolling, law enforcement, recording wildlife crimes and ecological monitoring

-- a customized software for the storage, retrieval, analysis, and reporting.
+• customized software for the storage, retrieval, analysis, and reporting.

 The app enables managers to assess the rapidity and endemic coverage of patrols in a GIS-based tool.